rogeroga/BotClient/README.md

 # BotClient

-This module containst the code to parse the HTML content from the screen scraping files received daily.
+This module containst the code to parse the HTML content from the screen scraping JSON files received daily.

 Here you can find the code for the SQL CRL functions.